pabera/chaplin-i18n/README.md

 *Todos*
 * Tests
+* Use real PO files for translation instead of JSON -> is this really necessary?
+* add more lingual helpers such as pluralize or singularize
 * Currently there is no way to actually set the language within your application.
 This is pretty bad and I really need to fix it since it is the main feature.
 But ...

 *Attention:*